Artist

 Japan; this has a smooth cardboard gatefold cover, easily identifiable by the

-english text on back "Distributed for Japan by Marquee".
+English text on back "Distributed for Japan by Marquee".
 It also includes an

 Two beautiful 4-CD compilation box sets have been recently released